Checking in with the team!

 Sara: “It was Simon’s birthday, and we did City Year for a Day.
 All of the students were running around wearing our city year jackets.
 That day went super well, and all of the students were acting so well, that day was just super fun.”

-In what ways do you utilize the lessons you learned during your corps year?
+In what ways do you use the lessons you learned during your corps year?

 “For my current position with Best Buddies, I utilize skills with being more assertive and not being afraid to ask for help.
 It’s about really committing to a work life balance, it’s all things I learned from my position with City Year that I apply to my current role as a program manager of volunteers.”